-How to set up multiple accounts on your Apple TV
+Make sharing an Apple TV easier by setting up multiple accounts

-Since the new Apple TV is meant for rooms—family rooms, classrooms, meeting rooms—it needs to support more than one person.
+Since the Apple TV is meant for family rooms, classrooms, and meeting rooms, it needs to support more than one person.
 That means it needs to support more than one Apple ID (iTunes/App Store account) at a time.
 And it does!
-It may not be as smooth or as powerful as multiuser on the Mac, but it's more than we've had on any iPhone or iPad to date.
+It may not be as smooth or as powerful as multiuser on the Mac, but it's more than we've had on any iPhone or iPad.
 Here's how it works!

 How to add multiple accounts to Apple TV

-Before you can use multiple accounts, you need to log into any and all additional accounts you want available.
+Before you can use multiple accounts, you need to log into any additional accounts you want available.
+Here's how to set up multiple accounts on Apple TV.

 - Launch Settings from your Home screen.